What Causes Snoring in Women?

 – OSA – Obstructive sleep apnea which isn’t so common in women, but can still be an issue

 If you believe any of the above factors could be causing or contributing to your snoring, then you may need to address them.
 Really, if you’re snoring at all, then you should get professional care.
 Snoring can not only disturb a partner during sleep, it can also be a sign of an issue like sleep apnea or sleep deprivation.

 Making lifestyle changes like losing weight can help with snoring, but lifestyle changes won’t necessarily help if the snoring is caused by something like a jaw joint disorder or sleep apnea.
 In the case of snoring caused by sleep apnea, CPAP therapy can help, but many patients find it inconvenient, loud, and uncomfortable.

 An alternative to CPAP therapy for snoring and sleep apnea is oral appliance therapy.
 It’s also effective for snoring caused by a jaw joint (TMJ) disorder.
 For many patients, after 3 months of oral appliance therapy, their symptoms are relieved by 90%.

-Oral appliance therapy is highly approved by the American Academy of Sleep Medicine, and we provide it here at Koala® Center for Sleep & TMJ Disorders.
+Oral appliance therapy is highly approved by the American Academy of Sleep Medicine, and we provide it here at Koala® Center For Sleep & TMJ Disorders.
 It could easily be the treatment for your particular case, and you can find out by asking us here at our clinic!
-We have multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, and you can reach us at (855) 977-0400.
+We have multiple locations in Illinois, Indiana, Missouri, Texas and Wisconsin, and you can reach us at (855) 977-0400.
 You can also book a consultation with us on our Appointments page.
-Don’t hesitate to contact us if you believe as we do that we can help you with your snoring here at Koala® Center for Sleep & TMJ Disorders!
+Don’t hesitate to contact us if you believe as we do that we can help you with your snoring here at Koala® Center For Sleep & TMJ Disorders!